Online Safety for Kids

 Protecting your kids’ online privacy starts with you.
 Consumer Reports shares how you can provide a good example of privacy protection for your kids when they’re young, and how to talk to them about privacy protection and encourage good practices as they get older.

 Your kids are social media experts.
 How about you?
 This article from Norton is a great start to understanding social media safety, including popular platforms among teens, social media safety talking points for a conversation with your kids, and ground rules that will help keep them safe.
 Note: Lake City Bank provides these third party materials for information only and doesn’t promote or endorse the organizations or their products.
 The bank doesn’t confirm the information’s accuracy or any opinions contained in the materials.

 Social media allows kids to stay connected with friends and family, including those who live far away, but it also comes with some risks.
-Experian explains five of the most common threats parents need to know about and talk through with their kids.
+Experian explains eight of the most common threats parents need to know about and talk through with their kids.